anthracnose on strawberry

 Keeping tools in the toolbox

-Fungicide resistance is an ongoing concern with fruit anthracnose.
-For example, resistance to Group 11 fungicides has been reported in Ontario and Quebec.
+Fungicide resistance is an ongoing concern with fruit anthracnose and Botrytis.
+For example, anthracnose resistance to Group 11 fungicides has been reported in Ontario and Quebec, and Botrytis resistance to Group 9 fungicides.
 So, how do we extend the life of remaining tools?
 A key practice is to follow FRAC guidelines for each mode of action group – including alternating and mixing FRAC groups.
 For Miravis Prime, Switch, and Inspire Super, this means rotating products to allow no more than two sequential applications of any Group 7, 9, or 12 containing fungicide.
+Also using group Ms like Bravo at season ends, and Captan L in-season to break up those single site groups is an excellent way to slow resistance.

-Planning fruit rot management sustainably – rotation mattersSyngenta is also wrapping up a two-year resistance monitoring program to test the sensitivity of C. acutatum strawberry isolates to fungicides, which will help guide future management recommendations.
+Planning fruit rot management sustainably – rotation mattersSyngenta recently wrapped up a two-year resistance monitoring program to test the sensitivity of C. acutatum strawberry isolates to fungicides, and those results were considered for the product suggestions in this article.
+If you would like more information on the local results, or want to understand more of our strawberry solutions reach out to your local rep.

 Reach out to your local rep to grab a strawberry Quick Reference Guide for strawberries.